 Industry benchmarks are reference points for metrics based on the software development industry.
 Use industry benchmarks to see how your team compares with the industry.
 This helps you and your team identify potential areas of growth.

+These reference points come from research that examined commits from nearly 88,000 software engineers.
 The researchers at Flow studied over 7 million anonymized redacted commits across nearly 88,000 developers, with a data set that ranges across all of 2016.

-Empirically, productive engineers are more active on a daily basis and commit more frequently throughout the day.
+Productive engineers are more active on a daily basis and commit more frequently throughout the day.

 Three contribution profile types emerged:

 - Leading contributors: Contributors in the upper 10th percentile of engineers.

 - Primary contributors: Contributors that tend to be the primary, full-time engineers.

 - Occasional contributors: Contributors that tend to be team leads, QA, devops, architects, and database engineers.
 Any team member that is not expected to be as active in the code base as your primary engineers.

 The study demonstrates that engineers who commit more frequently, or leading contributors, tend to knock out more deliverables monthly.
 Occasional contributors, or the group with the lowest commit profile, tend to knock out fewer deliverables over time.

 Review and Team collaboration metrics are intended to provide insight into how individuals collaborate with their peers during the code review process.